Journal of the Illinois State Historical Society, Spring 2020

 Douglas A. Dixon

 The Peace Corps has earned its way into America’s twenty-first-century national consciousness through a long hard slog.
 Its documented early stories project media-hyped rugged individualism played out in remote villages and idealistic world adventure among tireless, usually young, college-educated, unmarried workers for justice and human dignity.
 To be sure, college students seeking to escape an uncertain, mundane world that awaited post-graduation was part of the less glorious mix.
 Historians have exposed many of the folklore-laden misrepresentations while exploring the more accurate, difficult to fathom accounts of the organization’s challenges and successes through the years.
 So much had been written several decades after President John F. Kennedy signed Executive Order 10924 on March 1, 1961, creating the agency that a former Peace Corpsman turned librarian at Northern Illinois University, Robert B. Marks Ridinger, could only compile a “representative sampling of the major genres” of the Peace Corps literature.
-Nevertheless, even as serious scholars agree on many early pivotal historical events of the organization’s story, the Peace Corps’ soured romance with higher education is explored sufficiently.
+Nevertheless, even as serious scholars agree on many early pivotal historical events of the organization’s story, the Peace Corps’ soured romance with higher education is not explored sufficiently.

 The Chicago River: A Natural and Unnatural History.
 By Libby Hill